Auddity/Stat-Tracker-App/README.md

 ## Current Status
 #### Newest update
+HTML and SaSS - edit button on a catagory.

+Sanitized inputs.
+No direct innerHTML.

+#### Past updates
 Replaced Alert with a Modal when all the input fields haven't been filled.

-#### Past updates
 Formatted the shortand of the stat type.
 Drops plural if the value is 1.

 The same player can show up in different catagories, and each player can be updated in the specific stat catagory regardless of how many catagories they are in.